Alma / Ardmore Field Development, North Sea, United Kingdom

 Alma was discovered as Argyll in 1971 by the Hamilton Brothers (now BHP) with the drilling of the 30/24-2 discovery well.

-Expected oil reserves at the Alma projet
+Expected oil reserves at the Alma project

-Alma is estimated to contain 20.7 million barrels of oil and a high recovery case of 32.5 million barrels of oil.
-The field is expected to achieve a peak production of 4.5 million barrels during the first year and 7.8 million barrels in a high recovery case.
+Alma is estimated to contain 20.7 million barrels of oil and a high-recovery case of 32.5 million barrels of oil.
+The field is expected to achieve a peak production of 4.5 million barrels during the first year and 7.8 million barrels in a high-recovery case.

 The Argyll field was the first field to produce oil in the UK in 1975.
 It produced 72.6 million barrels of light sweet crude oil with 37° API over a 17-year period.